The Truth of Prometheus (The Play)

 PROMETHEUS.

 However, thou hast failed to reveal the fact that I may become poor compared to thee, yet, when we both die, our flesh shall rot and our bones decay into ashes eventually.
-Now tell me my good money changer.
-What good is it to have money and opulence, if that money thou hast in thine hands shall not accompanied thee beyond thy death?
+Now tell me, my good money changer.
+What good is it to have money and opulence, if that money thou hast in thine hands shall not accompany thee beyond thy death?
 Dost thou not see the contradiction in thy words?

 POLYKRATES.

-True, but I shall prefer to die rich than poor strange fellow.
-Anyways, 'tis thou that asked me about this universal truth in the first place?
+True, but I shall prefer to die rich than poor, strange fellow.
+Anyways, ’tis thou that asked me about this universal truth in the first place?

 PROMETHEUS.